 This article describes the Enhanced Mitigation Experience Toolkit.
 A link is provided to download the toolkit.

 What is the Enhanced Mitigation Experience Toolkit?The Enhanced Mitigation Experience Toolkit (EMET) is a utility that helps prevent vulnerabilities in software from being successfully exploited.
 EMET achieves this goal by using security mitigation technologies.
 These technologies function as special protections and obstacles that an exploit author must defeat to exploit software vulnerabilities.
 These security mitigation technologies do not guarantee that vulnerabilities cannot be exploited.
 However, they work to make exploitation as difficult as possible to perform.

-EMET 4.0 and newer versions also provide a configurable SSL/TLS certificate pinning feature that is called Certificate Trust.
-This feature is intended to detect man-in-the-middle attacks that are leveraging the public key infrastructure (PKI).
+EMET also provides a configurable SSL/TLS certificate pinning feature that is called Certificate Trust.
+This feature is intended to detect (and stop, with EMET 5.0) man-in-the-middle attacks that are leveraging the public key infrastructure (PKI).

 Are there restrictions as to the software that EMET can protect?EMET can work together with any software, regardless of when it was written or by whom it was written.
 This includes software that is developed by Microsoft and software that is developed by other vendors.
 However, you should be aware that some software may not be compatible with EMET.
 For more information about compatibility, see the "Are there any risks in using EMET?" section.

 What are the requirements for using EMET?EMET requires the Microsoft .NET Framework 4.0.
 Additionally, for EMET to work with Internet Explorer 10 on Windows 8 and Windows Server 20121, KB2790907